Suggested Protocol for Proposals for the Breed Council Ballot

 discussion and possible revision.

-Breed council members are required to submit proposed ballot questions to the breed council secretary by August 1st.
+Breed council members are required to submit proposed ballot questions to the breed council secretary by the deadline established each year.

-Breed Council secretaries are required to have proposed standard changes in the Central Office no later than September 1st.
+Breed Council secretaries are required to have proposed standard changes to the Breeds and Standards Committee by the established deadline.
 Ballots

-are mailed at the end of November to all breed council members of record on August 1st of that year.
+are mailed to all breed council members of record on August 1st of that year.
+(View the complete list of deadlines and guidelines)

 Board of Directors Review: